Lascorbe/macOSsetup/README.md

 ### Dock

-HIDE the dock, and enter a new world of endless space on on your screen.
+HIDE the dock, and enter a new world of endless space on your screen.
 Go to Dock preferences:

 ![](resources/dock.png)